 This phase introduces Kanbans – visual triggers to control production – with the intended result of dramatically reducing WIP levels.
 As communications become streamlined and planning continues to be refined, how much of an improvement will participants achieve in time to produce?

 Lean simulation games must mirror the real-life demands of the workplace.
 This phase introduces variation and explores possible responses: will participants maintain their commitment to pull when receiving a forecast from the customer?
 What are the pros and cons of various possible approaches?

 Here a dispersed supply chain is simulated, giving participants the chance to apply their newly acquired knowledge in a different setting.
 Prompts encourage thought about customer relationships, avoidance of shortages, simplification of supply chains, and removal of information and real world applications.

-Effortless facilitation: The MTa app and supporting materials make the whole process seamless, from setup to learning transfer.
+Effortless facilitation: MTa Online resources and supporting materials make the whole process seamless, from setup to learning transfer.

 Generate excitement and buy-in: For lean to land in your workplace, your people need to be on board.
 This kit is designed to foster real interest and involvement.

 Instil lasting change: Review prompts at the end of each phase invite participants to reflect upon and consolidate their learning, leading to lasting outcomes.

 Transferable skills: KanDo Lean links directly back to the workplace, empowering participants to go further.